Vedanta urges Zambia to halt search for new KCM investor

 Vedanta has offered to step up investment in KCM if it resumes control of the business.

-(Reporting by Chris Mfula Editing by Helen Reid and David Goodman )
+(Reporting by Chris Mfula Editing by Helen Reid, David Goodman and Louise Heavens)

 ((chris.mfula@thomsonreuters.com; +260966882814))